gdpelican/babble/README.md

 #### Translations

 Babble is currently available in English, German, French, Spanish, Italian, Finnish, Russian, and Korean.
 If you'd like it translated into your language, let me know!
-The process is simple and easy, and I'm happy to help with it.
+Babble is now [on Transifex](http://transifex.com/babble/babble), which should result in a better translation experience for all.

 Pull requests welcome!
 See [CONTRIBUTING.md](./CONTRIBUTING.md)